Ammavin Kaipesi: Reception

-The movie released on 13 November 2012 to mixed reviews.
-MovieCrow called it outdated and overdramatic and rated it 1.5 out of 5.
-Pavithra Srinivasan of Rediff gave 2.5 out of 5 saying that "Even though its heart is in the right place, too much melodrama brings Tamil film Ammavin Kaipesi down."
-IBNLive rated it 3 out of 5 saying, This film bleed mothers sentiments.
-Behindwoods rated 2.25 out of 5 saying, For audience who patronize, Thankar's work, Ammavin Kaipesi does not disappoint.
-For the mainstream entertainment expecting populace, AK will prove to be a different experience.
+Pavithra Srinivasan of Rediff gave it 2.5 out of 5 saying that "Even though its heart is in the right place, too much melodrama brings Tamil film Ammavin Kaipesi down."
+IANS rated it 3 out of 5 saying, This film bleed mothers sentiments.

 Soundtrack

 Film score and soundtrack of Ammavin Kaipesi are composed by Rohit Kulkarni who earlier composed music for Porkkalam.
 Audio was released in Satyam Cinemas Chennai on 1 October 2012 and was released by many famous actors of Tamil Cinema.
 The song 'Enna Senji Pora' was shown in the trailer and got good response.